shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-03-11-redis-and-resque.markdown

 __REDIS__

- It is basically a key-value cache and store.The name Redis means REmote DIctionary Server.
+ It is basically a key-value cache and store.
+The name Redis means REmote DIctionary Server.

-Key should be a string like "user:1000:followers" and value can be of many data structures like hash,list,set etc.Unlike __memcache__ in which key and value can be strings only.
+Key should be a string like "user:1000:followers" and value can be of many data structures like hash, list, set etc. Unlike __memcache__ in which key and value can be strings only.

 Redis does not use SQL to inspect its data, instead having its own command set to read and process the keys.
 It provides a command-line interface, redis-cli, to interactively view and manipulate the dataset.